 Morning Meetings are a great chance to review things that aren't going well.
 If students are forgetting to write their names on their paper or getting up without raising their hands, use this time to discuss those issues with your class.
 This time is also great for teaching students a variety of character traits, such as kindness, respect, responsibility, etc. If you are looking for upper elementary morning meeting ideas, think about what your students need.
 I teach in a low-economics area, so discussions about showing kindness, offering a helping hand, how to handle money, and showing respect are all important.
 You know your students and are aware of their needs, so use this time to nurture your class.

 Morning Meeting Greetings are fun ways to start the day.
-You can request your students still in a circle or stay at their desks if you are working with upper elementary students.
-If you choose for students to sit in a circle you can ask them to turn to their neighbor sitting on their left or right side and say, Good morning, friend!
-How are you today?
-Have fun with this and be intentional with who students are near during this time.
+You can request your students sit in a circle (for younger students) or stay at their desks (if you are working with upper elementary students).
+If you choose to have your students sit in a circle, you can ask them to turn to their neighbor sitting on their left or right side and say, "Good morning, friend!
+How are you today?"
+Have fun with this and be intentional with who students are near you during this time.
 If you have a shy student, try to pair them with someone they are comfortable working with.
 BE CREATIVE with your greetings!

 ONLINE TEACHER TIP: If you are teaching online, don't worry!
 Each greeting mentioned in the picture above can certainly be applied to an online classroom.
 My advice would be to ask students to choose one of the greetings that doesn't require a partner and use it.
 Then, say, "After I count to 3, greet someone."
 If you are using Zoom, you may want to unmute students for greetings.
 On the other hand, if you are teaching students to quietly greet each other or want this to be a structured time, mute students until they get the hang of it.